IDNI/TML/README.md

 It is possible to supply a first order formula which is then transformed into a TML program.
 TBD

+# Misc

+Comments are either C-style /* \*/ multiline comments, or # to comment till the end of the line.

 # Philosophy

 TBD